Wello6143/rust-guess-reboot/readme.md

 ###### or compile this by yourself

-This way is suitable for man who has an pretty free weekend.
+This way is suitable for man who has a free weekend alone.

 First, setup Rust toolchain on your PC with help from rust-lang.org